These quick and easy chicken enchiladas with red sauce are a great meal for busy weeknights that the whole family will love.

 These red chicken enchiladas are perfect for an easy make ahead dinner!
 Prepare the enchiladas as directed, up to the baking step.
 Then cover tightly with plastic wrap and refrigerate for up to 1 day.

 When ready to bake, remove the enchiladas from the fridge for around 10-15 minutes.
 I do this while the oven preheats.
-Remove the plastic wrap and cover the dish with foil and bake as directed.
+Remove the plastic wrap and cover the dish with foil, then bake as directed.

 Other Easy Weeknight Dinner Ideas